 If you have peripheral artery disease, you’ll need to make some changes to your diet.
 Reducing saturated and mono-unsaturated fats, restricting sodium and increasing fiber are key.

-Any dietary therapy for peripheral arterial disease (PAD) should reduce your intake of the types of fats associated with progression of cardiovascular disease.
-Ideally, these therapies would also reduce inflammation in the blood vessel wall and in your entire body.
+Any diet changes for peripheral arterial disease (PAD) should reduce your intake of the types of fats associated with progression of cardiovascular disease.
+Ideally, these changes would also reduce inflammation in your blood vessels and in your entire body.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Below are dietary recommendations based upon American Heart Association (AHA) guidelines.
-Also, find a review of the research to assess the effects of dietary changes and supplementation for individuals with PAD.
+Also, a review of the research regarding the effects of changes in your diet and supplements for individuals with PAD.

 Total dietary recommendations:

-The total effects of these dietary changes are reduced low-density, or bad cholesterol and reduction in blood pressure.
+The total effects of these dietary changes should show reduction in your bad cholesterol and a reduction in your blood pressure.

-A number of diets have been assessed by the AHA and the American College of Cardiology to determine the proven effectiveness of these diets.
-Specifically, the following diets have had proven effects in preventing cardiovascular disease or decreasing progression of the disease.
-However, they have differing aims:
+A number of diets have been assessed by the AHA and the American College of Cardiology to determine their effectiveness.
+Specifically, the following diets have shown positive effects in preventing cardiovascular disease or decreasing progression of the disease.

-All these diets provide various benefits, Dr. Clair says.
-To choose a diet that is best for your specific needs, be sure to discuss with your doctor.
+All of these diets provide various benefits, Zumpano says.
+To choose a diet that is best for your specific needs, be sure to discuss with your doctor or a registered dietitian.

 There are also a number of other diets that have been recommended that carry a particular physician’s name as the author.
-The Ornish Spectrum diet and the Weil anti-inflammatory diet along with the Esselstyn diet utilize some combination of low-fat and low-carbohydrate diets along with limitations of protein intake from meats and meat products.
+The Ornish Spectrum diet and the Weil anti-inflammatory diet along with the Esselstyn diet utilize some combination of plant-based, low-fat and low-carbohydrate diets along with limitations of protein intake from meats, eggs and dairy.

-There is little data to guide recommendations regarding these diets, but they do appear to provide benefit by incorporating principles behind proven diets.
+There is limited data to guide recommendations regarding these diets, but they do appear to provide benefit by incorporating principles behind proven diets.
 However, little can be said about proof of their specific benefits.
-These diets utilize proven principles in the foods they recommend, and because the basics of these principles are proven to improve life quality and expectancy, the diets can be recommended to those with PAD.

-However, these diets may prove much more challenging to adhere to than the others mentioned above, and there is no evidence they provide additional benefit.
+However, these diets may prove much more challenging to adhere to than the others mentioned above, and there is limited clinical evidence they provide additional benefit.